ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

 ## Install Istio

 Start by [installing Istio](https://istio.io/docs/setup/getting-started/).
-Any supported installation method for Istio will work for use with $productName$.
+Any supported installation method for Istio will work for use with Emissary.

 ### Configure Istio Auto-Injection

-Istio functions by supplying a sidecar container running Envoy with every service in the mesh (including
+Istio functions by supplying a sidecar container running Envoy with every service in the mesh (including Emissary).
-$productName$).
 The sidecar is what enforces Istio policies for traffic to and from the service, notably including mTLS encryption and certificate handling.
 As such, it is very important that the sidecar be correctly supplied for every service in the mesh!